saltyorg/docs/docs/saltbox/install/install.md

 === "I'm totally new to this"
     IF YOU ARE MIGRATING FROM ANY OTHER RCLONE-BASED SETUP YOU SHOULD NOT DO THIS.

+    THIS IS ASSUMING YOU HAVE NO EXISTING MEDIA ON GOOGLE DRIVE OR ANYTHING ELSE.

     If you have a brand new Google Drive account and want to be walked through all the steps you need to perform, start [here](../../reference/rclone.md)